 If it does not, you do not have the VPN version loaded, please either load the VPN version or contact us for further guidance.

-Although you can setup OpenVPN using the web interface, this is not compatible with our service, so you need to actually upload the connection script.
+Note: Although you can setup OpenVPN using the web interface, this is not compatible with our service, so you need to actually upload the connection script.

-Next, go to Administration > Command and enter this line below into the Command shell.
+To do this, go to Administration > Command and enter this line below into the Command shell.

 Click on Run Command